LIVING

 YAEL OHANA

-Yael was Frankly Speaking’s principal project officer until 2019, when she took on an exciting new position at Open Society Foundations, which had just moved to Berlin.
-She created Frankly Speaking in 2005 after working as an educational advisor at the Council of Europe’s European Youth Centre in Strasbourg.
-In that role, she had responsibility for the development and implementation of the then Directorate of Youth and Sport’s educational programme and youth policy activities.
+Yael founded Frankly Speaking in 2005 after her time as an educational advisor at the Council of Europe’s European Youth Centres in Strasbourg and Budapest and developed it in the position of principal project officer until 2019.
+As an educational advisor, she had responsibility for the development and implementation of the educational programme and youth policy development agenda of the then Council of Europe’s Directorate of Youth and Sport.
 She gained experience in European cooperation in the field of youth and became familiar with the civic sectors in many countries across Europe, especially those of Central, Eastern and South-Eastern Europe.
-Much of her work during this time focused on youth facing specific challenges including racism, disadvantage and discrimination, especially those coming from variety of minority backgrounds, and Frankly Speaking was created to further those agendas.
-Yael further broadened the scope of Frankly Speaking’s work to include evaluation, research, policy development and the facilitation of the strategic processes in the youth and civic sectors in Europe and globally.
+Much of her work during this time focused on youth facing specific challenges including racism, disadvantage and discrimination, especially those coming from a variety of minority backgrounds, and Frankly Speaking was created to further those agendas.
+Yael further broadened the scope of Frankly Speaking’s work to include evaluation, research, policy development and the facilitation of the strategic processes in the youth and civic sectors in Europe and globally over her tenure.
+In 2019, Yael she took on an exciting new position at Open Society Foundations at its where she worked as chief of staff to both its Europe Director and the Director of the Berlin Office.
 Yael’s educational background includes Political Science, European Studies, Human Resources Development and Modern Languages.
 She studied at Central European University in Budapest, the College of Europe at Bruges and Trinity College in Dublin.
-She has lived all over, including Israel (where she was born), Ireland (where she grew up), Belgium, France, Hungary, Slovakia and Ukraine (where she studied and worked) and Germany, where she currently resides with her family.
+She has lived all over, including Israel (where she was born), Ireland (where she grew up), Belgium, France, Hungary, Slovakia and Ukraine (where she studied and worked) and Germany (where she worked and lived with her family).
+In 2024, Yael returned to the Youth Department of the Council of Europe, where she took up the position of Programme Manager in the Education, Training and Cooperation Division.
+In this position, she coordinates work of the Cooperation Team, and works closely with the Head of Division on the implementation and further development of the Education and Training programme of the Youth Department of the Council of Europe.